cscheeder/copyImages_fromList/README.md

 file name and both strings are separated by a ";". (see copyList_subdir.txt for an exmaple)

-Run the shell script from your Linux machine / Mac:
+Run the shell script on your Linux machine / Mac:
 ```
 ./findImages.sh copyList.txt
 ```